FlavScents AInsights Entry for 2-Acetyl Thiazole (CAS: 24295-03-2)

 3. Natural Occurrence & Formation

-2-Acetyl thiazole is naturally found in a variety of roasted and cooked foods, including coffee, roasted peanuts, and popcorn.
-It is primarily formed through the Maillard reaction, a complex series of chemical reactions between amino acids and reducing sugars during the cooking process.
-This compound is often used to enhance the "natural flavor" designation in food products due to its occurrence in naturally cooked foods.
+2-Acetyl thiazole occurs naturally in various foods, including roasted coffee, cooked beef, and popcorn.
+It is primarily formed through the Maillard reaction, a chemical reaction between amino acids and reducing sugars that occurs during the cooking process.
+This reaction is responsible for the development of complex flavors and aromas in cooked foods.
+The presence of 2-acetyl thiazole in natural sources supports its designation as a "natural flavor" in certain regulatory contexts.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs